micans/pick/README.md

 Additionally pick has **extensive support for SAM format** such as printing alignments and outputting alignment-derived quantities like coverage and base mismatch information.
+A reference FASTA file can be specified, which is then used by pick to automatically slot in reference sequences where needed.

 > [!NOTE]
 > For your benefit, [miller (unix command `mlr`)](https://miller.readthedocs.io/en/)